zincware/MDSuite/README.md

 ```
 $ python -m mdsuite -h
 ```

+NOTE: to install tensorflow with GPU support, use CUDA 10.1 and cuDNN 7.6.5.

 ## Documentation

 In order to see analysis walkthroughs, tool examples, software information, or contribution resources,